| War in

 to the Japanese machines, with much greater speed and armament.

-even the T-26 light tank, and are forced to rely on infantry
+The Japanese are forced to rely on infantry

 tank-hunting teams.